 Battery operated LED twinkle lights usually are strung on a fine bendable wire.
 This enables you to ball up the lights so they hang suspended over the scene.
 Make sure all the lights are inside the jar and close it up with the lid.
 The lid should be able to be screwed on over the last section of the cord.
 This will leave the tail and power switch of the lights outside of the jar.

-Unique Snow Globes or An Awesome DIY Nightlight?
+Unique Light-up Snow Globes or An Awesome DIY Nightlight?

 No water snow globe or super cool mason jar nightlight?
 That’s up to you to decide!